 In this example, notice:

-- Progress bar, which offers a visual representation of percentage of the Training Plan items you've completed.
+- Progress bar, which offers a visual representation of percentage of the Training Plan content you've completed.

 - Due Date, where you can see the date you are expected to complete this Training Plan, assuming you spend the amount of time in the Commitment field each week on training

 - Tracking, which tells you if you're on track, behind schedule, or ahead of schedule.
 If you are behind or ahead of schedule, this section also tells you how far behind or ahead you are.

 Calculating the Progress and Tracking Amounts